lukasbestle/structurerphp/README.md

 ## The library

-You can find some example code in `demo.php`.
+You can find some example code in `demo/demo.php`.